yamamo2shun1/SigmaMIX_Hardware/README.md

 # SigmaMIX
-The SigmaMIX is a DSP board for Turntablist/Portablist, and it's an Open Source Hardware.
+The SigmaMIX is a DSP/BLE board for Turntablist/Portablist, and it's an Open Source Hardware.

 **I haven't made sure them work yet on Apr 19 2017.**